ContextMapper/contextmapper.github.io/_docs/faqs.md

 ### I have other questions not listed here.
 How can I contribute?
 If you have any questions not answered by our documentation page, we are happy if you create an issue in our documentation [repo](https://github.com/ContextMapper/contextmapper.github.io/issues).
 Of course, PR's are always welcome as well.

+Your [contribution](/getting-involved/) is welcome!

 ### How do I validate all CML models (*.cml files) in my Eclipse project?
 The CML models are validated when you save the *.cml automatically, if _"Build Automatically"_ is enabled in the _Project_ menu.
 If it is not enabled you can validate all models by triggering _"Build All"_ in the _Project_ menu.

-Your [contribution](/getting-involved/) is welcome!
+### Does Context Mapper support Event Sourcing and CQRS?
+The concepts behind event sourcing and CQRS do not require special modeling objects other than _DomainEvents_, which are supported by the Context Mapper DSL (CML).
+The syntax to specify the domain models within Bounded Contexts is based on [Sculptor](http://sculptorgenerator.org/) which supports event-driven concepts.
+Have a look at our
+[Event Sourcing and CQRS Modeling in Context Mapper](/docs/event-sourcing-and-cqrs-modeling/) page to learn how to model events in CML.

+### Can I use Context Mapper to document Event Stormings?
+Yes, the results of an Event Storming are based on the DDD concepts that are supported by Context Mapper.
+Have a look at our [Model Event Storming Results in Context Mapper](/docs/event-storming/) tutorial that illustrates how Context Mapper can be used to document an Event Storming.